throwaway1973/fcop/COC.md

 ## Terms

  * **Active Participation**.
-We define Active Participation to include the behavior of members while they are in the boundaries of the _community_.
+We define _active participation_ to include the behavior of members while they are in the boundaries of the _community_.
  * **Behavior**.
-We define behavior to include all and only observable actions of people, and to explicitly exclude any private thoughts, beliefs, ideas, attitudes, morals, and emotions.
+We define _behavior_ to include all and only observable actions of people, and to explicitly exclude any private thoughts, beliefs, ideas, attitudes, morals, and emotions.
  * **Civil**.
-We define civil individuals as individuals who, in our sole estimation, do not and will not engage in the following behaviors:
+We define civil individuals as individuals who, in our sole estimation, do not and will not engage in the following behaviors during _active participation_ or _inactive participation_:

     * **Crimes**.
 Any criminal behavior in which there is a victim.
     * **Community Sabotage**.
 Any behavior (excluding non-violent communication) directed at sabotaging the community for political, religious, ideological, or moral reasons.
     * **Professional Sabotage**.
 Any behavior directed at sabotaging a _member_'s career for political, religious, ideological, or moral reasons; including attempting to no-platform a _member_ or pressuring an employer to fire a _member_.
  * **Communication**.
-We define communication as any transmission of information between people, including but not limited to verbal, written, electronic, pictorial, gestural, and tactile.
+We define _communication_ as any transmission of information between people, including but not limited to verbal, written, electronic, pictorial, gestural, and tactile.
  * **Community**.
 We define our _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
 The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed penalties on _violators_.
  * **Discrimination**.
 We define _discrimination_ as any favoritism shown or withheld to someone either on the basis of a stereotype or a non-community related group membership.
  * **Harassment**.
 We define _harassment_ as an attempt to interact with someone who does not consent to the interaction.
  * **Inactive Participation**.
 We define _inactive participation_ to include the behavior of members at all times and under all circumstances.
  * **Interaction**.
-We define interaction as any one-on-one communication, physical contact (with person or property), close proximity, or persistent gaze.
-Interaction explicitly does not include opt-in, broadcast-based communication within the Community.
+We define _interaction_ as any one-on-one communication, physical contact (with person or property), close proximity, or persistent gaze.
+Interaction does not include opt-in, broadcast-based communication within the Community.
  * **Judgmental Communication**.
-We define _judgmental communication_ as any communication which asserts or implies that something has intrinsic superiority or inferiority.
+We define _judgmental communication_ as any communication which asserts or implies that something has intrinsic superiority or inferiority to something else.
 This includes all forms of name-calling, but explicitly excludes any language that qualifies as non-violent communication (NVC).
  * **Members**.
-We define a member of the _community_ as a _civil_ individual who we allow to actively participate in the _community_.
+We define a _member_ of the _community_ as a _civil_ individual who we allow to actively participate in the _community_.
  * **Stereotyping**.
-We define stereotyping as behavior that infers or implies one characteristic of an individual based on their [perceived] membership in some group or category.
+We define _stereotyping_ as behavior that infers or implies one characteristic of an individual based on their [perceived] membership in some group or category.
  * **Victim**.
 We define _victims_ as people for whom one or more of the following holds:

     * **Harassment**.
 Someone has _harassed_ them.